RodolfoBonis/microdetect/docs/en/index.md

 If you're new to MicroDetect, we recommend starting with these guides:

 - [Installation Guide](installation_guide.md) - Comprehensive installation instructions for different environments
-- [Quick Start Tutorial](troubleshooting.md) - Begin using MicroDetect with a simple example workflow
-- [Common Issues & Solutions](troubleshooting.md) - Solve common problems you might encounter
+- [Troubleshooting](troubleshooting.md) - Solve common problems you might encounter

 ## Documentation Structure